All pictures are copyright Ⓒ their owners

 I must have stayed at the NAAFI at El Adem too long one evening, because I had to walk back to the Range (20 miles?) in the pitch black

-FACT: One box of beer (a ration for round the camp fire) held 24 cans of Alsops OR 24 cans of Tenents.
+FACT: One box of beer (a ration for round the camp fire) held 24 cans of Alsops OR Tenents lager.

 Unburnt cordite from rockets (sort of waxy sticks), pushed into empty beer cans, produced unguided rockets - recycling?